MonkeeSock/DnDWiki2/content/Campaigns/Ackriel Island Campaign/Ackriel Island Session Notes/Ackriel Island Session 19.md

 draft: false
 tags: []
 ---
-After [[Ackriel Island Sessison 18]] Zebadiah Sr. was exiled from [[Muntz]] to the Druid Kelmac's hermitage where he would work as his servant and be shielded from his curse by the Druid's powerful magic there.
+After [[Ackriel Island Session 18]] Zebadiah Sr. was exiled from [[Muntz]] to the Druid [[Kelmac]]'s hermitage where he would work as his servant and be shielded from his curse by the Druid's powerful magic there.
 As the party went to deliver Zebadiah the Acrid Mountain, a volcano near [[Muntz]] began smoking.
 They party felt rumbling and a minor earthquake.
 The volcano did not erupt but seemed likely too.

-When the party arrived at Kelmac's they caught up with [[Knura]] and Kelmac asked them investigate the volcano.
+When the party arrived at [[Kelmac]]'s they caught up with [[Knura]] and [[Kelmac]] asked them investigate the volcano.
 He explained that centuries ago some sort of elemental being had been imprisoned in the volcano after causing havoc on the material plane.
 The party used the feather to learn it was efreeti and how the arcane mechanism trapping him functioned.

 The party went to the volcano and searched for the entrance.
 After finding it [[Shrimp]] searched for traps.
 She found a trip wire laced in the thick bushes at the entrance of the cave which would trigger a large log to fall from the ceiling. [[Shrimp]] threw a dagger at the tripwire cutting it and disarming the trap.